 Another example is the yellow road sign with the black tire marks advising that there is a curve coming up.
 Go slowly and take your time.

 You can also avoid hurting others by promptly cleaning off your car when it snows.
-Often people wait to clean off their cars and the snow freezes on the roof top.
+Often people wait to clean off their cars and the snow freezes on the rooftop.
 Throughout the day the snow may melt causing the ice to fall onto the vehicle traveling behind you.
-This may cause damage to the person’s vehicle or even an accident.
+This may cause damage to a person’s vehicle or even an accident.

 You may prevent accidents by paying attention to the road and road signs and abiding by rules of common sense.

 Unavoidable Road Hazards Reviewed by Newton Injury Attorneys